giladfrid009/WTracker/README.md

 	* If you used another name for the environment, replace 'bio-proj' with the name you have chosen.

 **Step 5** - Installing Pytorch:
-> 1. Head to the pytorch website, there you will find a table to select your configuration, select the following:
+> 1. Head to the pytorch website [here](https://pytorch.org/get-started/locally/), there you will find a table to select your configuration, select the following:
 	1. PyTorch Build = stable
 	2. OS - the operating system of the computer \[Windows/Linux\]
 	3. Package - the package manager \[conda\]
 	4. Language - the programming language \[Python\]
 	5. Compute Platform - if the computer has GPU select the newest version of CUDA \[12.1 was tested\], otherwise select CPU.
 2. Copy the command below the table and enter it in the terminal/command prompt
+3. Wait till the installation is complate.
+That might take a while.

 **Step 6** - Install the rest of the libraries:
 >	Enter the command - 'mamba env update -f requirements.yaml -n bio-proj'